 makes 2015 difficult is the large contingent liability

 for SS, Medicare, and Federal Retirement.
 Unless US has

-a real prospurse decade or two similar to after WW 2
+a real prosperous decade or two similar to after WW 2

 she will have Inflation, a substantial change in benefits

 unless Obama Care works!
-Net Debt looks a little beter.
+Net Debt looks a little better.